Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Related Works

 \section{Related Works}

 \paragraph{Comparison between Adam and SGD} Previous work tries to analyze the difference between \adam and \sgd from different perspectives. \citet{zhou2018convergence} proves a faster convergence rate of \adam than \sgd when the stochastic gradients are sparse. \citet{zhang2020adaptive} suggests that \sgd suffers more from heavy-tailed noise than \adam. \citet{pan2023toward} claims that \adam has lower directional sharpness because of the effect of coordinate-wise clipping.
 Other works also consider the coordinate-wise normalization of \adam~\citep{balles2018dissecting,kunstner2023noise}. \citet{kunstner2024heavy} shows that the heavy-tailed class imbalance in language modeling tasks will cause \sgd to converge slower when it can only optimize majority class well. \citet{zhang2024transformers} finds that \adam is better at handling the block heterogeneity of Hessian matrix, which is a specific phenomenon in transformers.
-When viewing \adam as an adaptive method, there are works showing that adaptive methods have an advantage of achieving optimal convergence rate without relying on problem-dependent constant~\citep{ward2020adagrad,levy2021storm+}. \paragraph{Convergence rate of Adam} There are many works showing convergence rate for \adam~\citep{zhou2018convergence,chen2018convergence,zou2019sufficient,shi2021rmsprop,guo2021novel,defossez2022simple,zhang2022adam}.
+When viewing \adam as an adaptive method, there are works showing that adaptive methods have an advantage of achieving optimal convergence rate without relying on problem-dependent constant~\citep{ward2020adagrad,levy2021storm+}. \cite{ling2022vectoradam} focuses on the rotation equivariance property in the geometry optimization setting. \paragraph{Convergence rate of Adam} There are many works showing convergence rate for \adam~\citep{zhou2018convergence,chen2018convergence,zou2019sufficient,shi2021rmsprop,guo2021novel,defossez2022simple,zhang2022adam}.
 Most of them rely on the smoothness of the loss function, which is measured w.r.t. $\ell_2$ norm. \citet{zhang2019gradient} proposes the $(L_0, L_1)$ smoothness condition should be more reasonable than globally bounded smoothness. \citet{li2024convergence} further generalizes the $(L_0, L_1)$ smoothness condition.
 However, they still focus on the default $\ell_2$ norm which is rotation-invariant.
+Concurrent work \cite{maes2024understanding} claims analyzing \adam requires rotation dependent assumptions by conducting various rotating experiments.
 To the best of our knowledge, we are the first to assume gradient Lipschitzness under $\ell_\infty$ norm for the analysis on \adam.

 \paragraph{Comparison with \cite{li2024frac}} \cite{li2024frac} employs the same $\ell_1$ norm for gradient and improves the dependence on dimension $d$ compared to previous results for $\ell_2$ norm.
 But they still assume the common $\ell_2$ norm smoothness while we adapt their results under $\ell_\infty$ norm smoothness to potentially further improve dependence on $d$.
 Another drawback of \cite{li2024frac} is setting $\vv_0$ based on noise magnitude $\sigma$. which is impractical in real experiments because $\sigma$ is unknown.
 Overestimation for $\sigma$ will result in slow convergence because large $\vv_0$ causes \adam to behave similarly with \sgd without adjusting the coordinate-wise learning rate adaptively.
 In contrast, we allow for general initialization for $\vv_0$ and our convergence rate can work well in both noisy setting and deterministic setting.
 We also use $1-\beta_2 = \Theta \left( \frac{\log{T}}{T}\right)$ to obtain our convergence rate while \cite{li2024frac} requires $1-\beta_2 = \Theta \left( \frac{1}{T}\right)$.